verge-io/docs/docs/glossary.md

 ### Tenant
 A Tenant is a virtual data center(Site) inside of another site.
 You can nest tenants inside of tenants.
 Each Tenant has its own separate user interface and URL.

-### Controller Nodes:
-In any VergeOS Site, the first two nodes (node1 and node2) are considered the Controller nodes.
-They handle the controller functions of VergeOS.
-These are functions like handling the User Interface, Networking, and VSAN functions.
-For larger environments, they can be set as dedicated controllers where they only handle controller functions and don't run workloads.

 ### IPMI
 IPMI (Intelligent Platform Management Interface) is a set of standardized specifications for hardware-based platform management systems that makes it possible to control and monitor servers centrally.
 Each hardware manufacturer has its own software to handle IPMI (like Dell's iDrac or BMC)